CesiumGS/3d-tiles/TileFormats/Instanced3DModel/README.md

 The glTF asset to be instanced is stored after the feature table and batch table.

 [glTF](https://www.khronos.org/gltf) is the runtime asset format for WebGL.
-[Binary glTF](https://github.com/KhronosGroup/glTF/tree/master/extensions/Khronos/KHR_binary_glTF) is an extension defining a binary container for glTF.
-Instanced 3D Model uses glTF 1.0 with the [KHR_binary_glTF](https://github.com/KhronosGroup/glTF/tree/master/extensions/Khronos/KHR_binary_glTF) extension.
+Instanced 3D Models uses [glTF 2.0](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0) to embed model data.

+The [binary glTF](https://github.com/KhronosGroup/glTF/tree/master/specification/2.0#binary-gltf-layout) immediately follows the feature table and batch table.
+It may embed all of its geometry, texture, and animations, or it may refer to external sources for some or all of these data.

 `header.gltfFormat` determines the format of the glTF field.
 When it is `0`, the glTF field is